suffolklibraries/sljekyll/_recurrents/ipswich-booksfizz.md

 ---
 recurrent-title: "BooksFizz reading group"
-recurrent-description: "50p for hot drinks and biscuits."
+recurrent-description: "50p for hot drinks and biscuits.
+No session 28 February due to poor weather conditions."
 recurrent-day: last Wednesday of the month
 recurrent-times: 1400-1500
 recurrent-location: ipswich-county-library